hanc04/RobotExample/README.md

 ### Step 3.

-Run proj, check every function is correctly.
+Run proj, check if every function is correctly.